LIS System Configuration: Client/Server or SaaS/Cloud

 Why Are These Points Important?

-When the server goes down in a Client/Server topology – and it will – two things happen.
-First, you can’t do your work, and your lab is for all intents and purposes closed for business until the server is up again.
-Second, in-process data gets lost or corrupted, or worse, you’re not sure what data was created and where the transmission to the server stopped.
+When the server goes down in a C/S topology – and it will – two things happen.
+First, you can’t do your work.
+Your lab is closed for business until the server is up again.
+Second, in-process data gets lost or corrupted.
+Or worse, you’re not sure what data was created and where the transmission to the server stopped.
 This means a lot of time and effort will need to be taken to review all data, lab tests, etc. to ensure tests were done and rebuild data that was lost or corrupted.

 Of course you can throw money and resources at the network in terms of hardware and personnel to reduce the probability of the server going down.
 But there’s no guarantee this will work.
 Worse, this can get very expensive, and you still can’t be certain the server will be up 100% of the time.